 Its aim is to help those people who believe in a fair society and playing by the rules to say so publicly; and in the process, to send a powerful message to those who cheat the system.

 It is designed for use by individual citizens and sole traders and produced by the Fair Tax Mark, the organisation behind the label for good taxpaying companies, but is an entirely distinct and separate project.

 Data privacy is extremely important to me.

-Even if they make their entire library public, members can still lock individual books so they never appear publicly, regardless of their library-wide setting.
+Even if they make their entire library public, members can still make individual books private.
+These books never appear publicly, regardless of the reader's library-wide setting.